rppicomidi/pico-w-connection-manager-demo/README.md

 as a guide.
 The code assumes a "super-loop" and does not use an RTOS.

 Once the connection to the AP is active, the demo program starts a webserver that allows you to turn the Pico W's on-board LED on or off.
+The program demonstrates a page that uses SSI and CGI to toggle the LED and a second page that uses Ajax to do the same thing.

 ![](doc/Pico-w-connection-manager-home.png)